getzola/zola/docs/content/documentation/content/shortcodes.md

 The body of the shortcode will be automatically passed down to the rendering context as the `body` variable and needs to be in a newline.

+If you want to have some content that looks like a shortcode but not have Gutenberg try to render it, you will need to escape it by using `{%/*` and `*/%}` instead of `{%` and `%}`.
+You won't need to escape anything else until the closing tag.

 ## Built-in shortcodes